 Scaled Percentage

-The below example is for illustrative purposes only.
+See the below example for illustrative purposes.

 Scaled percentage fee in M&A transactions